Skip to content

 1. Refer to HPS GSRD User Guide for the Agilex™ 5 E-Series Premium Dev Kit for the instructions to create the GSRD reference design.

-2. To boot the premium dev kit from SD Card, follow the instructions in Build SD Card Boot Binaries to create the SD Image, the premium dev kit will boot in Host mode.
+2. To boot the premium dev kit from SD Card, follow the instructions in Build SD Card Boot Binaries to create the SD Image.

 1.2 Boot-Up and Testing - Transfer a file to a Removable Storage

-1. Boot up the dev kit with the SD Card and Quartus Programmer, login with “root”.
+1. Boot up the dev kit with the SD Card and Quartus Programmer with the ghrd.hps.rbf, login the Linux with “root”.

 2. Plug in the dev kit’s USB Type-C port with a USB Type-C thumbdrive.